Joseph Lau

-Joseph Lau Luen-hung (劉鑾雄; born 21 July 1951) is a Hong Kong billionaire.
+Joseph Lau Luen-hung (劉鑾雄; born 21 July 1951) is a Hong Kong billionaire businessman.
 Lau is the former chairman of property developer Chinese Estates.
 He is an avid art and wine collector.
 His fortune is estimated by Forbes at $13.3 billion as of September 2021.
 In 2014, he became a convicted felon and fugitive in Macau.

+He lives in one of the most expensive houses in Hong Kong, at Goldsmith Road, Jardine's Lookout, valued at HK$2.5 billion with Chan Hoi-wan.

 Life and career

-Joseph Lau was born on July 19, 1951 in Hong Kong.
+Joseph Lau was born on 19 July 1951 in Hong Kong.
 He has a younger brother Thomas and two younger sisters.
 Lau attended the University of Windsor in Canada before returning to join his family's business making electric fans in 1974.
-In 1978, he renamed the company Evergo Industrial Enterprise.
-In 1982, the company held an initial public offering in Hong Kong.
+In 1978, he established the company Evergo Industrial Enterprise, while Thomas, his brother, inherited the family business.
+In 1983, the company held an initial public offering in Hong Kong.
 In 1985, Lau switched Evergo's business focus to investment-holding and property-management services.

 Lau became the majority shareholder of Chinese Estates Holdings when he acquired a 43% stake in the company through Evergo in 1986.
 Since then, he's expanded his real estate investments through a series of acquisitions.

-In 2000, he acquired 67% stake in Chi Cheung Investment.
+In 1988, under the leadership of Lau, the Group diversified its property interests to Mainland China through the participation in the development of Oriental Arts Building Complex and Hilton Hotel in Beijing.
+In 1998, The Group, through a 50:50 joint venture vehicle, acquired around 64.29% interest in a listed company, The Kwong Sang Hong International Limited ("Kwong Sang Hong") in January.

 Chinese Estates Holdings developed The ONE, the tallest retail complex in Hong Kong, which opened in 2010.
-In 2017, Lau gifted the property to his wife Kimbie Chan Hoi-wan and their children.
+In 2017, Lau gifted the property to his wife Kimbee Chan Hoi-wan and their children.

 In March 2014, Lau resigned from his positions as chairman and CEO of Chinese Estates after a Macau court convicted him of bribery and money laundering.
 His son Lau Ming-wai acceded to the chairmanship of the company.
-Sue Chan, the elder sister of Lau's wife Kimbie, became the chief executive of the company Lau founded.
+Sue Chan, the elder sister of Lau's wife Kimbee, became the chief executive of the company Lau founded.